gazebo-web/fuel-server/README.md

 # Staging/Production deployment

 The `staging` and `production` branches push code through GitHub actions to AWS Elastic Beanstalk (EBS).
-New deployments can be triggered by merging new changes to those branches.
+New deployments can be triggered by merging new changes to these branches.

 # AWS Configuration

-* Elastic Beanstalk runs go in a docker container
+* Elastic Beanstalk runs Go in a docker container

 * AWS Relation Database (RDS) runs an instance of MySQL.